Hannibal – Barcelona to Rome

 Moving into Lombardy, you will find its cuisine has roots in many different cultures, resulting in extravagant dishes.
 Lombardia cooking traditionally uses generous amounts of butter, cream and lard, making everything exceptionally yummy!
 To counter this richness, they eat lots of rice, both in risotto and in soups.
 The classic dish for Lombardy is the decadent Risotto alla Milanese.
 This creamy rice dish is heavily enriched with plenty of dairy butter and grated Parmigiano Reggiano cheese and its golden tint is provided by saffron, the most expensive spice in the world.

 When you arrive in Tuscany you will be faced with only one doubt about the food and that is “What are the foods I can’t miss, what will I regret not having eaten?”
 So, this is the one dish that is an absolute non-misser for me: Castagnaccio.
-It is a traditional cake made by a dough of chestnut, water, olive oil, pine nuts,and raisins and baked and is best served with ricotta, chestnut honey or sweet wines such as Vin Santo.
+It is a traditional cake made by a dough of chestnut, water, olive oil, pine nuts and raisins, baked and best served with ricotta, chestnut honey or sweet wines such as Vin Santo.
 It is very common to the Apennine mountainous area of Tuscany.
-It can be eaten all year round because it’s good both warm and cold, but is a typically autumnal dessert, perfect for our trip through on Hannibal.
+It can be eaten all year round because it’s good both warm and cold, but is a typically autumnal dessert - perfect for our trip through Hannibal.
 Do not miss this!

 Italy is home to some of the oldest wine-producing regions in the world, and Italian wines are known worldwide for their broad variety.
 Romans started the winemaking and it was prolific and well-organized, pioneering large-scale production and storage techniques like barrel making and bottling.